tmavroidis/tmavroidis/README.md

 Hello, I'm Tom Mavroidis 👋

-This repository is to get everyone up to speed on using the IBM i
+This repository is for my team to get up to speed on using the IBM i.
+All software is licenced under the GNU General Public License, version 3  https://www.gnu.org/licenses/gpl-3.0.html .

-I primarily develop business software, usually in RPG (all versions), COBOL, C and Assembly,  and maintain solutions I have developed over the past 37 years.
+On the software front, I primarily develop business software for the IBM i primarily in RPG (all versions) but also in COBOL, C and Assembly if necessary, and maintain solutions NTM Consulting https://ntm.net/ have developed over the past 37 years.
+I also help Companies (SMB's) navigate the sometimes confusing world of IT.

-- 👀 I’m interested in all things System i related
 -
 - 📫 You can reach me at tmavroidis@ntm.net

+I am not affiliated with any of the companies below but are valuable if you are just getting started and are completely free to use.
 Interested in programming on the IBM i?
-Jump over to https://pub400.com/ and set yourself up with a free account so you can try out some of the great services on this platform.
+Jump over to https://pub400.com/ and set yourself up with a free account so you can try out this great platform.
 - Download VS code to use as your IDE https://code.visualstudio.com/
 - Download the IBM i extensions as described https://www.seidengroup.com/2021/06/21/visual-studio-code-rpg-and-ibm-i/

 And lets get started programming.